jeanmariepm/gift-request-system/CORS_CONFIGURATION.md

 Cross-Origin Resource Sharing (CORS) is a security feature that controls which domains can access the Gifts App API.
 This is necessary because the Mock App (company portal) and the Gifts App run on different origins.

+## Security Model

+The Gifts App's security is enforced through:
+1. ✅ **Token validation** - Every request must include a valid access token
+2. ✅ **HTTP-only cookies** - Session data is not accessible via JavaScript
+3. ✅ **SameSite cookies** - Protection against CSRF attacks

+Because authentication is enforced at the token level, CORS restrictions can be relaxed.

 ## How CORS Works

 When the browser detects a cross-origin request (e.g., from `https://company-portal.com` to `https://gifts-app.vercel.app`), it: